SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

 ## 1. Full query

-Results of the full search in its current state can be viewed on Web of Science by clicking here:
+Results of the full search in its current state can be viewed on Web of Science by clicking here (no filters; publication year = last 5 years): https://www.webofscience.com/wos/woscc/summary/1b42f448-9899-4c76-bf07-f12946a0df77-a862dd9b/relevance/1
-(no filters; all years)

 ## 2. General notes